wandb/docs/docs/guides/hosting/operator-airgapped.md

 You can find all supported values in the [official Kubernetes operator repository](https://github.com/wandb/helm-charts/blob/main/charts/operator/values.yaml).

-## Step 6: Configure CustomResourceDefinitions
+## Step 6: Configure W&B Custom Resource Definition

 After installing the W&B Kubernetes operator, you must configure the Custom Resource Definition (CRD) to point to your internal Helm repository and container registry.